Ferrari Daytona Coupe LHD

 It is the combination of such stunning styling and remarkable performance that has cemented the Daytonas place amongst the most iconic of all Ferraris; as such they have become one of the most collectible cars on the market, with values continuing to rise consistently.

-Mr Pozzi retained 16415 as a personal car, registering it under his wife's name.
-The Daytona remained in the Pozzi family's collection for almost 30 years, undergoing a complete restoration in 1982, during which Mr Pozzi's dealership performed the mechanical work, whilst cosmetics were addressed by Carrosserie Andre Lecoq in Paris.
+The car underwent a complete restoration in 1982, during which Mr Pozzi's dealership performed the mechanical work, whilst cosmetics were addressed by Carrosserie Andre Lecoq in Paris.
 Further mechanical freshening over the ensuing years included the addition of a new exhaust system in 1995 and a replacement of the air conditioning and clutch a year later.
 In 1997, Mr Pozzi's mechanics also overhauled the transaxle, restored the drivetrain, and tuned the carburettors in preparation for a public offering.

 Certified since then with the highly desirable Ferrari Classiche paperwork, this matching-numbers example of the revered Daytona looks every bit as intoxicating as the day it left the factory.
-Chassis 16415 has been owned by as few as three caretakers during the course of its life, including a long period of ownership by the influential Charles Pozzi, and it can be enjoyed for its outstanding V-12 performance or exhibited at discerning concours.
-The car's factory-certified authenticity and unique ownership provenance will surely draw the fancy of judges, Ferrari experts, and casual aficionados alike.
+Chassis 16415 has been owned by as few as three caretakers during the course of its life, and it can be enjoyed for its outstanding V-12 performance or exhibited at discerning concours.
+The car's factory-certified authenticity will surely draw the fancy of judges, Ferrari experts, and casual aficionados alike.